flarcher/mgwa-pairing-table-tool/CONTRIBUTE.md

 2. Go to the `main` folder
 3. Run `mvn javafx:run`

+The last two steps can be replaced with the launch of the `launch.sh` script from the root folder.

 ## Fat JAR packaging

 In order to run the project using a _fat JAR file_: